Are financial advisors prepared for the greatest transfer of wealth in history? Most might think they are, but time will certainly tell.

 The stakes are immense.

-The role of the financial advisor and the wealth management firm is changing.
+The role of the financial advisor and the landscape of wealth management is in a state of digital evolution.
 Those that reach out and build relationships with future inheritors and embrace a digital strategy that allows for next-generational touch-points will be the clear winners.

 The cloud, AI, cyber-security, machine learning, and blockchain are changing the way businesses operate today.
 Technology is improving the efficiencies of labor-intensive paper-based processes.
 Utilizing the cloud allows for the secure transfer of documents, and AI improves search and filing functions allowing advisors and clients to communicate and collaborate from anywhere in the world.